 I like to focus on the “activities” for the next couple of weeks explaining the difference of how each company has different strategies using the previous guest speakers’ presentations, but the lightbulb doesn’t always click.
 From the beginning of class, I tell them what I’ve learned from Grant Cardone, “You’re either selling or being sold.”

 Unfortunately, I still receive blank stares which is ok too.
 I wasn’t the brightest crayon out the box when it came to these concepts either.

 I too had to learn and stop being “consumer-minded.”
 Their branding was so entrenched in my DNA, I had to detox my consumer habits for my business acumen to comprehend how companies turned a profit with their marketing campaigns.

 Although I may disagree with Cardone’s delivery method, I do agree with the content of his book, Sell or be Sold.
 He keeps it real simple.
 It’s an easy read, but also exciting for those ready to go to the next level in their business.

-In other words, next level = more profits.
+In other words, the next level = more profits.

 Promotion of Brand

-The goal for every company should be to make a profit.
-That was my goal along with having more personal freedom, following my passion in helping others with their ambitions, funding my social good activities and being happy.
+The goal of every company should be to make a profit.
+That was my goal along with having more personal freedom, following my passion for helping others with their ambitions, funding my social good activities, and being happy.
 I’m sure we all have our own reasons.
 There’s no right or wrong answer.

 I find beauty in hearing each person’s fight on the entrepreneurial journey because this path has countless unchartered and unmarked trails.
 Getting to the state of “normalcy” isn’t easy.
 Ultimately, this is when you begin to hone your skills.